 This is the default layout if you use the "Create new virtual machine" wizard as described in chapter 1.7, Creating your first virtual machine, page 18.
-Once you start working with the VM, additional files will show up: you will find log files in a subfolder called Logs, and once you have taken snapshots, they will appear in a Snapshots subfolder.
-For each VM, you can change the location of its snapshots folder in the VM settings.
+Once you start working with the VM, additional files will show up: you will find log files in a subfolder called Logs, and once you have

 You can change the default machine folder by selecting "Preferences" from the "File" menu in the VirtualBox main window.
 Then, in the window that pops up, click on the "General" tab.
-Alternatively, use VBoxManage setproperty machinefolder; see chapter 8.27, VBoxManage setproperty, page 153.
+Alternatively, use VBoxManage setproperty machinefolder; see chapter 8.30, VBoxManage setproperty, page 162.